Habibur-Rahman0927/core-languages/python/string/README.md

 Each function example demonstrates its usage with Python code snippets and expected output.
 Feel free to explore and modify these examples to suit your needs.
 ## Resources
-- **Here Is the explanation of string function check the like below:** https://docs.google.com/document/d/1wGfHLVg2e6TvZXSIs-7OVUOfNv0Dbtigtg25qpUALNo/edit?usp=sharing
+- **Here Is the explanation of string method check the like below:** https://docs.google.com/document/d/1wGfHLVg2e6TvZXSIs-7OVUOfNv0Dbtigtg25qpUALNo/edit?usp=sharing